Humbleberger Ministries Logo

 Humbleberger Ministries

-"Therefore, the Lord himself will give you a sign: See, the virgin will conceive, have a son, and name him Immanuel."
+"Therefore, the L-RD himself will give you a sign: See, the virgin will conceive, have a son, and name him Immanuel."
 (Isaiah 7:14)

 Dear Friend, Yeshua Is Immanuel